 For Classes 2 & 3 Notified Medical Devices and Class 4 Licensed Medical Devices:

-All medical device product registrations must be submitted online via the Pre-submission and E-submission system.
-The filing of applications for medical device product registrations are subject to the Medical Device Act, B.E.
+All medical device registrations in Thailand must be submitted online via the Pre-submission and E-submission system.
+The filing of applications for medical device registrations are subject to the Medical Device Act, B.E.
 2551 (2008) and Medical Device Act (Version 2), B.E.
 2562 (2019).

 Once the necessary documentation has been uploaded in the E-submission system according to the product’s class, an order of payment will be generated.
 The registrant has to process payment for the application.

 Once payment is received, the Thai FDA will start to evaluate the submission.
-Should all documentation meet the requirements, then the Thai FDA will issue the Listing Certificate, Notification Certificate or License.
+Should all documentation meet Thailand’s medical device registration requirements, then the Thai FDA will issue the Listing Certificate, Notification Certificate or License.
 However, the Thai FDA may consider that the documentation submitted does not meet the requirements and thereby request additional documentation.
 At this stage, the Thai FDA will evaluate the submission again, and if successful an authorization will be provided or if not, then the submission will be rejected.

-Currently, regulations allow for the renewal of medical devices, with fewer documentation being required than for new registrations.
+Currently, regulations allow for the renewal of medical devices, with less documentation being required than for new registrations.

 Typical fees and timelines

-A fee is payable for each medical device registration.
+A fee is payable for each medical device registration in Thailand.
 This is a non-tax fee.
 Below are the new fees as of March 2021 and the respective turnaround times for e-submissions.

 |Item||Class 1 Listing||Class 2 Notification||Class 3 Notification||Class 4 License|